-After initial construction start-up site visit it is recommended that an ECO site visit be conducted once a month during construction and annually during operation.
+After initial construction start-up site visit it is recommended that an ECO site visit be conducted once a month during construction.

 Information recording activity on site, and any guidelines or instructions emanating there from will be routinely made available electronically to the developer and applicable contractors and a copy of the report must be available at the site office.